-The pension deficit at July 1, 2017 has improved over the previous year primarily due to investment returns of 13.2%, exceeding the target investment return of 5.01% (4.0% plus CPI) and employer special payments totaling \$78.7 million, which were partially offset by actuarial assumption changes.
-The going concern deficit for the plan has decreased from 12.2% of liabilities at July 1, 2016 to 7.2% of liabilities at July 1, 2017.
-The solvency ratio improved from 0.71 at July 1, 2016 to 0.80 at July 1, 2017 mainly due to investment returns exceeding target returns as well as an increase in the prescribed discount rates used to discount the liabilities.
+The pension deficit at July 1, 2019 has increased from the previous year primarily due to investment returns of 3.8% which was lower than the target investment return of 6.1% (4.0% plus CPI), offset by employer special payments of \$72.4 million.
+The going concern deficit for the plan increased from 4.0% of liabilities at July 1, 2018 to 4.3% of liabilities at July 1, 2019.
+The solvency ratio decreased from 0.85 at July 1, 2018 to 0.80 at July 1, 2019 mainly due to investment returns less than target returns as well as a general decrease in the prescribed discount rates used to discount the liabilities.

-The Ontario government has recently amended Regulation 178/11 under the Pension Benefits Act (Regulation 350/16: Solvency Funding Relief for Certain Public Sector Plans) which will reduce the University's anticipated required solvency payments on a temporary basis.
-Additionally, the Province has announced that broader, permanent changes to the pension funding requirements for defined benefit pension plans are forthcoming.
+The Ontario government has amended Regulation 178/11 under the Pension Benefits Act (Regulation 350/16: Solvency Funding Relief for Certain Public Sector Plans) which will reduce the University's anticipated required solvency payments on a temporary basis.
+Additionally, the Province has introduced pension funding reform effective May 1, 2018, the impact of which will be reflected in the next filing valuation as of July 1, 2020.